Summary: in this tutorial, you will learn how to use the SQL SELECT

 Code language: SQL (Structured Query Language) (sql)

-Now, the result set includes only four columns specified in the SELECT
+The result set includes only four specified columns:

 ...